 What to See

 Before you start exploring the museum, head downstairs to check out artist Barbara Kruger's "Belief + Doubt" installation, which takes over the lower level and museum store area.
-The walls, floor, and even escalators are wrapped in shades of black and white and red with open-ended questions.
+The walls, floor, and even escalators are wrapped in shades of black and white and red and emblazoned with open-ended questions.

 Upstairs in the galleries, there's always a fascinating new exhibition on view.
 Must-see pieces from the permanent collections include Ron Mueck's larger-than-life Untitled (Big Man) and Damien Hirst's structure The Asthmatic Escaped II.